nvthvniel/terraform-aws-parameter-store-vault/README.md

 ### Vault Account

-- Designed to be hosted in a dedicated 'vault' AWS account.
+- This Terraform Module is designed to be hosted in a dedicated 'vault' AWS account.
 - When a Parameter is created or modified, prefixed with `/vault/` path, an event bridge rule will trigger a Lambda function.
 - The Lambda function will clone or sync the secret with target sharing accounts defined using tags.